Recruitment

 If you are successful, we will hold your personal information on your employee file and the retention period is set out in Evelyn Partner’s internal data retention policy.

-If you are unsuccessful, we will retain your information for six months.
+If you are unsuccessful, we will retain your information for 12 months.
 This may be extended if you or Evelyn Partners request that we retain it for a longer period in the event that a suitable role opens up in the future.

 What are your rights in relation to the personal information we hold about you?